 The play follows two Icelandic tour guides on their quest to find the suddenly missing Northern Lights.
-Each of the guides wants to lead and maintains a different version of what is required to make the lights return, but they learn that only through using their unique gifts and working together can the task be accomplished.
+Each of the guides wants to lead the search party and maintains a different version of what is required to make the lights return, but they learn that only through using their unique gifts and cooperating can the task be accomplished.

-Each show incorporates a guest performer, minor audience participation, plus take-home lessons like “don’t have a conflict, just give a compliment,” and “it’s okay to talk to rangers, not strangers.”
-Afterward, the actors sit down criss-cross applesauce and take questions.
+Each show incorporates a guest performer, minor audience participation, and take-home lessons like “Don’t have a conflict, just give a compliment,” and “It’s okay to talk to rangers, not strangers.”
+After the preformance, the actors sit down criss-cross applesauce and take questions from the audience.

-The duo got an idea for a kids’ show while doing fringe theater together at Washington Ensemble Theater.
+The duo got the idea for a kids’ show while doing fringe theater together at Washington Ensemble Theater.
 They spent a lot of time together backstage and realized that they had similar interests and senses of humor.
-Before then, Von Spreecken had been writing his own pieces of theater for a few years; he asked el-Gasseir if he wanted to collaborate.
+Before then, Von Spreecken had been writing his own theater pieces for a few years.
+He asked el-Gasseir if he wanted to collaborate.

 “Also, I love the idea of Saturday- and Sunday-morning theater.
 We both grew up waking up on Saturday mornings and being like, ‘Saturday morning cartoons!
 Saturday morning cartoons!’
-And they were awesome, and it’s not so much that way anymore because there are cartoons all of the time; you have Cartoon Network, so it doesn’t have that special feeling.
+And they were awesome, and it’s not so much that way anymore because there are cartoons on all of the time.
+You have Cartoon Network, so it doesn’t have that special feeling.
 We wanted to recapture that,” el-Gasseir said.

 In writing the play, the two spent a lot of time watching cartoons from Netflix, like “Transformers,” “G.I.
 Joe,” “Scooby